Mange/roadie/README.md

 Your document instance can be configured several options:

 * `url_options` - Dictates how absolute URLs should be built.
-* `asset_providers` - A list of `Roadie::AssetProvider` that are invoked when external CSS is referenced.
+* `asset_providers` - A single (or list of) asset providers that are invoked when external CSS is referenced.
+See below.
 * `before_inlining` - A callback run before inlining starts.
 * `after_inlining` - A callback run after inlining is completed.